 - Inhale and, on exhalation, lift your hips upward using your hands and feet.

-- Hold the pose for
+- Hold the pose for at least 10 seconds.

 A word of caution: Support yourself against a wall and take it slowly from there if you do not have a flexible back.
 Also, avoid this pose if you suffer from any neck or back injuries, carpal tunner syndrome, high blood pressure, or headache.